CTL Mini-Courses in College Teaching

 For more information contact Julie McGurk.

 Here is the syllabus for the course:

-This four-meeting mini course is designed to introduce graduate students to online teaching, considering both how to teach a course that is fully online and how to use online content and digital pedagogies in their face-to-face course.
-The sessions work to help graduate students prepare not only for online and technology-enhanced teaching at Penn, but also in their future careers as faculty in an increasingly digital academy.
+This four-meeting mini course is designed to introduce graduate students to online teaching, considering how to teach a fully online course that is both engaging for students and meets rigorous standards.
+Students will get experience working with the Canvas platform and think creatively about how to use Canvas and a wide range of other online tools.
+Alonside this technical experience, students will consider key pedagogical questions for teaching online such as keeping students motivated and creating a sense of community.
+The sessions will help graduate students prepare not only for online and technology-enhanced teaching at Penn, but also in their future careers as faculty in an increasingly digital academy.

-Here is a copy of the syllabus for 2016.Cathy Turner.
+Here is a copy of the syllabus for 2017.Cathy Turner.

 COURSE DEVELOPMENT SEMINAR